On the classification of quasihomogeneous singularities: Computer calculations

 The second author carried out such computer calculations for $n=2,3,4$.
 The following table lists for $n=2,3,4$ the number of reduced weight systems $(v_1,...,v_n,d)$ (up to reordering of $v_1,...,v_n$) with $v_i<\frac{d}{2}$ which satisfy (C1)-(C3) for $R=(\N_0^n)_d$ and whose Milnor number is less or equal than the number $\mu$ in the left column.

-On a homepage tables with all these weight systems and the characteristic polynomials of the monodromy will be made available.
+On the homepage \cite{HK} tables with all these weight systems and the characteristic polynomials of the monodromy are available.
 Of course for $n=1$ one has just the $A_\mu$-singularities $x_1^{\mu+1}$ with $(v_1,d)=(1,\mu+1)$ for $\mu\geq 1$.
 The $A_1$-singularity is taken into account in the column for $n=1$ despite $v_1=\frac{d}{2}$ in that case.

 For example, the total number of reduced weight systems for $n=4$ with $v_i\leq \frac{d}{2}$ and (C1)-(C3) and $\mu\leq 50$ is $50+187+217+100.$

 The weight system $(\frac{v_1}{d},\frac{v_2}{d},\frac{v_3}{d},\frac{v_4}{d})$ with $\frac{v_i}{d}<\frac{1}{2}$ and the largest $d$ within $\mu\leq 500$ is $(\frac{1}{58},\frac{1}{5},\frac{1}{3},\frac{57}{116})$ with $\mu=473$, $d=1740$, $l(3)\cdot \mu=1773,75$.
 This indicates that the estimate in theorem \ref{t4.1} (b) cannot be improved much.